ashadhawk/nubian-wellness-centre/README.md

 ###Testing process
 #### Expected: All the pages are working as expected across various device sizes
 #### Testing: Tested the site throughout the development within the IDE and the browser through the workspace port.
-Further deployment information and issues will be documented after the project has been deployed to github pages
+Further deployment information and any issues will be documented after the project has been deployed to github pages.
+To enable my project to be deployed from the repository, I modified the settings to create a github pages.
 #### Result:
 #### Fix